 People who are unproductive are worth less.

 People who don’t produce spend their 9-5 at a government building.
+This is not to say that nothing good happens in a government building.
+It means produce vs. administrate, manage, etc.

 Almost every time – “management” program starts off with all these things you should be doing and while there is a lot of good information in time management programs, people will always fail if they don’t focus on time PRODUCTION.